 5 Factors that Make an Excellent Event Menu Design

 Whether you’re a caterer, event planner, or a graphic designer, an outstanding event menu design is one of the things that people will remember in a special event.
-Before putting a menu card together, consider these important things that should go into your menu design.
+Before putting a menu card together (or a mobile menu), consider these important things that should go into your menu design.

 1. Must Align with Guest Profile and Preferences